joshjohanning/joshjohanning.github.io/_posts/2023-09-08-github-packages-migrate-npm-packages.md

 ## Notes

-- The script assumes that the target org's repo has the same name as the source
+- This script assumes that the target org's repo name is the same as the source
+- If the repo doesn't exist, the package will still import but won't be mapped to a repo
 - This script uses RegEx to find/replace source org with target org in the package's `package.json`{: .filepath} (see the [GitHub docs](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-a-package) for more info)
 - To clean up the working directory when done, run this one-liner:
   ```bash